 If you’ve never kept a food journal, counting for 2000 calories a day is a great way to start.
 If you’re opposed to counting calories, mindful eating is another alternative.
 Just make sure you’re filling your diet with fruit, vegetables, lean protein and healthy carb sources throughout the day.
 If you’re looking for ways for building a macro friendly meal, call us!

 You should be making meals that keep you fuller for longer.
 If you’re not having the calories you have, you will naturally be hungry.
 Here’s an example of a high protein breakfast you can try.

 Let’s get through quarantine feeling good about yourself!
 Hopefully these tips prevent yourself from snacking throughout the day.
 Try one or two and keep us updated on how it goes!
 For more tips, check out our article on routines that will keep you motivated.

 If you’re looking for more personalized diet and fitness advice, book a free lifestyle assessment with our nutrition coach!
 Listening to your body and eating right can change your life.

 Do you have any ideas?
 Let us know!

 Get back on track with your health goals today!
-Download our free flexible dieting handbook.
+Ready to get started?
+Download our free 5 Healthy Days of Quarantine Guide.